veeanalyst/hr-performance-attrition-powerbi/README.md

 - Overall, job satisfaction — not training, department, or role — appears to be the strongest internal signal of employee performance risk and retention risk in this dataset.
+## (Workforce Profile)
+- Average monthly income generally increases with job level, though the relationship isn't perfectly linear — job level 8 shows a notable dip in average income, even below level 0.
+- Age distribution is roughly bell-shaped, peaking between 25-55 years old, with fewer employees under 20 or over 60.
+- The donut chart shows job levels are evenly distributed (~10K employees, ~20% each, across the 5 most common levels), suggesting a flat-ish organizational structure with no single dominant tier.
+- Employees are spread fairly evenly across education fields — no single field dominates the workforce.

 ## Overall Insight
 Two factors stand out as meaningful predictors in this dataset: